 - Touch: Some autistics are very sensitive to touch.
-Please do not touch anyone without first asking their permission including children. - Noise: Please be aware of people trying to rest, and keep noise to a minimum near bedrooms and the quiet room, both indoors and outside the windows.
+Please do not touch anyone without first asking their permission - including children.
+Those who are willing to be asked for touch (e.g. hugs) will be wearing an orange star on their initiation badge. - Noise: Please be aware of people trying to rest, and keep noise to a minimum near bedrooms and the quiet room, both indoors and outside the windows.
 Please respect noise level signs posted on doors.
 If you have noisy stims or tics, try to contain them during presentations.
 If this is likely to be a problem for you, please discuss it with us.
 Please keep noise levels to a minimum after dark as it could prevent other participants from sleeping. - Lights: Before using a camera flash, you must gain the permission of everyone in the room.
 Under most circumstances, flashing light 'stim toys' are not a problem.
 However, they may be disturbing to some people, so please be respectful of that.
 Presenters may ask for flashing lights not to be used during their presentations. - Smells: Please do not wear scented products at Autscape.
 If you smoke or drink alcohol, be aware that others may find this aversive.
 We recommend you wash your hands immediately after smoking and try not to get too close to others until the smell has dissipated.